Best Las Vegas Hotels for Families: Smoke-Free Guide (2026)

 We have not stayed at the Four Seasons Las Vegas.
 Its price point has been outside our range for family trips, but the structure is worth knowing for multigenerational groups where grandparents' comfort is the top priority.

-It sits on the upper floors of the Mandalay Bay tower but operates as a completely separate hotel with its own private entrance, its own pool, and no casino floor at any point between arrival and your room.
+It sits on the upper floors of the Mandalay Bay tower but operates as a completely separate hotel with its own private entrance and its own pool.
 Guests also get access to Mandalay Bay's full pool complex, including the wave pool and lazy river.
 If budget is not the constraint, that combination is hard to argue with.

 Paris Las Vegas: